 Guidelines for Nominations:

-Nomination/Eligibility: To be eligible for the Award, individuals must be current ISAZ members and must be within ten years of having received their terminal degree (e.g., Ph.D., M.D., D.V.M., or equivalent).
+Nomination/Eligibility: To be eligible for the Award, individuals must be current ISAZ members and must be either within 10 years of the terminal degree (e.g., Ph.D., M.D., D.V.M., or equivalent) OR within 10 years from the beginning of their research in the field of anthrozoology.
 Nominations can be made by any member of the society.
 Self-nominations are allowed.
 Each individual may be nominated twice.

 Nominations must include:

-- A formal letter of nomination by a person (self-nomination is acceptable) or organization familiar with the candidate’s work describing the value and importance of nominee’s scholarship in Anthrozoology.
+• A formal letter of nomination by a person (self-nomination is acceptable) or organization familiar with the candidate’s work describing the value and importance of nominee’s scholarship in Anthrozoology.
 The letter must also include a clear statement confirming the candidate’s willingness to be nominated for the Award.
+If the nominee is not within 10 years of their terminal degree, but is within 10 years of beginning their research in the field of anthrozoology, the nominator should explain how they qualify in their letter.

 Nominations will be evaluated by a selection committee composed of Board members and ISAZ members, using a forced ranking to select the awardee.